EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 1. Stop the node.
 2. Uninstall any previous versions of EventStoreDB.
-3. Install EventStoreDB 24.10 and update configuration.
-If you are using any licensed features, ensure that you configure a [license key](../quick-start/installation.md#license-keys).
+3. Install EventStoreDB 24.10 and update the configuration.
+If you use licensed features, ensure that you configure a [license key](../quick-start/installation.md#license-keys).
 4. Start the node.
 5. Wait for the node to become a follower or read-only replica.
 6. Repeat the process for the next node.

 Upgrading the cluster this way keeps the cluster online and able to service requests.
 There may still be disruptions to your services during the upgrade, namely:
-- Client connections may be disconnected when nodes go offline, or when elections take place.
+- Client connections may be disconnected when nodes go offline or elections occur.
 - The cluster is less fault-tolerant while a node is offline for an upgrade because the cluster requires a quorum of nodes to be online to service write requests.
 - Replicating large amounts of data to a node can have a performance impact on the Leader in the cluster.